networknt/light-4j/docs/content/middleware/swagger-validator.md

 # Test

-In order to test validator, the test suite starts a light-java server and serves petstore api for testing.
+In order to test validator, the test suite starts a light-4j server and serves petstore api for testing.
 It is a demo on how to unit test your API during development.